 Their online tracking system is not so great.
 Courier companies’ or the post office tracking system is better than this one.
 Ours showed only that it was forwarded and in processing in Durban.
 Even the call center said it was still processing even when we already received it.
 If you have not received it after 16 working days, call the call center and they can start an investigation into the reasons for the delay.

 1. Even if you attach a list of all the hotels with their addresses to the application, you still have to complete and enter the application form with at least one of the hotel’s names and addresses, get an email address if possible as well.
 I had just attached a list and wrote “see attachment” on the form.
 This was not accepted.

 2. Accommodation: If one person is booking rooms for 2 or more people, especially through Booking.com or Agoda.com, only that person’s name is on the booking confirmation.
 If you cannot enter all the names, this “principal booker” has to write a letter for the other people to attach to their packs stating that they will also be staying at the same accommodation.
 The nice lady at the Embassy just gave me a paper to write this out, but here is an example for you to use...for free!

 3. 3 months bank statements: These have to be stamped by the bank.
 Statements printed from your online banking site are not accepted without a stamp, AND the bank does not stamp these unless they are printed from the online banking terminal inside the bank branch.
 We had to go to the bank whilst they were busy with our application.
 Up-to-date statements from our bank costs R13 per page, so be sure to budget for that – ours were 4 pages each.
 I am seriously considering changing to receive my bank statements in the post, because no one accepts your online statements anyway.

-You can select to receive a sms (costing R20) when your visa and passport is ready for collection, or they can courier it to your home or office, at a charge, I am not sure how much, think R250 or something.
+You can select to receive a sms (costing R20) when your passport is ready for collection, or they can courier it to your home or office, at a charge, I am not sure how much, think R250 or something.

 I hope this information helps you with your application.